Today’s project is the perfect gift for your favorite kiddo(s)! Learn how to make a DIY child or adult apron with a free pattern guide.

-My apron sample is for an average child, 4-5 years old.
+My apron sample below is for an average child, 4-5 years old.
 This is a size small.

 To download the medium and large sizes, click to subscribe to my community and monthly newsletter.
 Just fill out the subscribe box.

-For reference, below are the fabric amounts that I purchased to make the size small.
+For reference, I purchased the fabric amounts to make the size small.

 Apron Body, Lining, & D-ring tab 1/2 yard

 Ribbon trim, 3/4 yard